wolfSSL/wolfBoot/IDE/Renesas/e2studio/RA6M4/Readme_wSCE.md

 ```
 You can see the state is Success("00") and Tail Magic number becomes "BOOT".
 You can also see flashing each LED light in 1 second.
 Notable things about V1 application, it will also call wolfBoot_update_trigger() so that it tells wolfBoot that new version exists.
-We are going to generate and download V2 application into "Update pertition".
+We are going to generate and download V2 application into "Update partition".

 ### 7) Generate Signed app V2 and download it

-Similar to V1, you can signe and generate a binary of V2.
+Similar to V1, you can sign and generate a binary of V2.
 The update partition starts at "0x00090000".
 You can download it by the flash programmer.

 Updtate partition: